goodeggs/unionized/README.md

 //   }
 ```

-now we can customize the objects that our factory returns us:
+We can customize the objects that our factory returns us:

 ```javascript
 pickupFactory.create({